Roman salute: Fascist Italy

 Achille Starace, the Italian Fascist Party secretary, pushed for measures to make the use of the Roman salute generally compulsory, denouncing hand shaking as bourgeois.
-He further extolled the salute as "more hygienic, more aesthetic, and shorter."
+He further extolled the salute as "more hygienic, more aesthetic, and shorter".
 He also suggested that the Roman salute did not imply the necessity of taking off the hat unless one was indoors.
 By 1932, the salute was adopted as the substitute for the handshake.
 On August 19, 1933, the military was ordered to use the salute whenever an unarmed detachment of soldiers was called on to render military honors for the King or Mussolini.

 The symbolic value of the gesture grew, and it was felt that the proper salute "had the effect of showing the fascist man's decisive spirit, which was close to that of ancient Rome".
 The salute was seen to demonstrate the fascist's "decisive spirit, firmness, seriousness, and acknowledgment and acceptance of the regime's hierarchical structure".
 It was further felt that the correct physical gesture brought forth a change in character.
 A joke claimed, however, that the Fascist salute used one hand because Italians were tired of raising both hands to surrender during World War I.

 The handshake was supposed to disappear from the view of Italians and not contaminate their daily life.
 In 1938, the party abolished handshaking in films and theater, and on November 21, 1938, the Ministry of Popular Culture issued orders banning the publishing of photographs showing people shaking hands.
 Even official photographs of visiting dignitaries were retouched to remove the image of their handshaking.

-Germany
+Nazi Germany

 In Germany, the salute, sporadically used by the Nazi Party (NSDAP) since 1923, was made compulsory within the movement in 1926.
 Called the Hitler salute (Hitlergruß), it functioned both as an expression of commitment within the party and as a demonstrative statement to the outside world.
 Yet in spite of this demand for the outward display of obedience, the drive to gain acceptance did not go unchallenged, even within the movement.
-Early objections focused on its resemblance to the Roman salute employed by Fascist Italy, and hence on it not being Germanic.
+Early objections focused on its resemblance to the Roman salute employed by Fascist Italy, and hence on it not being German.
 In response, efforts were made to establish its pedigree and invent a proper tradition after the fact.

 The compulsory use of the Hitler salute for all public employees followed a directive issued by Reich Minister of the Interior Wilhelm Frick on July 13, 1933, one day before the ban on all non-Nazi parties.
 The Wehrmacht refused to adopt the Hitler salute and was able for a time to maintain its own customs.
 The military were required to use the Hitler salute only while singing the Horst Wessel Lied and German national anthem, and in non-military encounters such as greeting members of the civilian government.
 Only after the July 20 Plot in 1944 were the military forces of the Third Reich ordered to replace the standard military salute with the Hitler salute.